echoaj/UsefulCommands/UnTechnical/advice.md

 When you divide your code like this you may end up with files that are quite concise – less than 50 lines, even.
 This is OK!
 An application composed of small classes that work well together is likely to be much easier to work with than a monolithic application composed of several large classes that each do many different things.

+## Kill the Ego
+Stop saying “I know that”.
+Everybody knows that you are a junior. \
+Know that every junior is a company’s investment for the future. \

 # Recources

 https://www.codementor.io/learn-programming/15-ways-to-improve-as-a-junior-developer